l4nk332/renga/README.md

 })
 ```

-## Usage: Scoping Styles
+## Scoping Styles

 An added feature supported by renga is the ability to scope css so that
-you can keep avoid precedence issues and keep a flat hierarchy in your
+you can avoid precedence issues and keep a flat hierarchy in your
 stylesheets.

 This feature was influenced by [CSS Modules](https://github.com/css-modules/css-modules)